hydroclaus/OO_latex/README.md

 <p align="center"><img src ="images/toolbar.png" width = "400px"></p>

 ## How to use
 Congratulations!
 You have successfully achieved this function.
-In the future, the only thing you need to do is write your Latex equation code in the **Note** section and about 3 seconds later you can see the result in the corresponding heading.
+In the future, the only thing you need to do is write your Latex equation code in the **Note** section and click that purple icon.
+About 3 seconds later you can see the result in the corresponding heading.
+The figure is shown as follows.

 <p align="center"><img src ="images/equation.png" width = "600px"></p>